zhenghao-li/Data_Mining/Exercise2.md

 explored in order to know how to improve an article’s chance of being viral.

-### Model specification
+### Approach specification

-In building a predictive model for Mashable’s articles two different approaches as regression and classification have been used.

-#### Linear regression
+In building a predictive model for Mashable’s articles, two different approaches have been used.The first approach does linear regression first and then chooses a threshold based on the prediction of the linear model to get the predicted binary dependent variable.
+The second approach chooses a threshold first to get a binary dependent variable and then uses classification models (logistic model and KNN) to regress that binary variable on feature variables.

+## Question 1: What the Performance of First Doing Linear Regression And Then Choosing Threshold

-First, we fit various linear regression models to predict the number of shares of Mashable’s articles that included all the article features as predictors except those that were perfectly collinear with each other.
+First, we fit various linear regression models to predict the number of shares of Mashable’s articles that included all the article features as predictors except those that were likely to be perfectly collinear with each other.
 At the next stage the predicted shares were thresholded at 1400 shares to evaluate the performance of the model on a test set.
-The model which always predicts “not viral” was chosen as a baseline model and out-of-sample performances of our predictive models were evaluated compared to the out-of-sample performance of the baseline model.
+Since there are more than 50 percent articles in the raw data were not viral, the model which always predicted “not viral” was chosen as a baseline model and then out-of-sample performances of our predictive models were evaluated compared to the out-of-sample performance of the baseline model.

 The model that had all article features as predictors had the lowest error rate compared to the Baseline model among others.
 Its averaged